Grow Your Customer Base

 Read more about handling SaaS sales objections in “2 common B2B SaaS sales objections (and how to handle them)”.

-Give an effective product demo:
+Give an effective product demo

 An important method to demonstrate the value of your product, generate sales, and grow your customer base is your product demo!
 I strongly recommend the following so that you can make the best use of this while selling SaaS:

 1. Plan, plan, and plan.
-Set up a demo that gives you the best chance to make a sell on the spot!
+Set up a demo that gives you the best chance to make a sale on the spot!
 Plan logistics well, coordinate closely with your team, and have all infrastructure tested well before the demo.

 2. Focus your demo on how the product will make your customers more successful.
 A long-winding demo of every unimportant feature isn‘t the way to go, you will lose their attention.
 Show them how your product will bring them success by solving their problems.

-3. Start with the most powerful feature of your product as that will make the biggest impact on your customers.
+3. Start with the most powerful feature of your product, as that will make the biggest impact on your customers.

-4. Speak your customers‘ language, use only phrases and words that they will know.
+4. Speak your customers‘ language.
+Use only phrases and words that they will know.
 Avoid complex programming terms.

 5. Never interrupt customers when they ask questions or provide feedback.